fenago/puppet-course/advanced/md/Lab_5.md

 #### When Puppet looks for the dependencies

-This type of problem is known as a circular dependency[]{#id325467066 .indexterm} problem; Puppet can\'t decide where to start because the two resources depend on each other.
+This type of problem is known as a circular dependency problem; Puppet can\'t decide where to start because the two resources depend on each other.

 To fix the circular dependency problem, all you need to do is remove one